atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ; rii
 i and to chule a piece of silk for a bruns
 •I wick, to wear in the morning, though;
-nothing could be more unbecoming to her. — As Ihe was a fat figure, a tisht / CD
+nothing could be more unbecoming to her. --As Ihe was a fat figure, a tisht / CD
 I drels, of course, made her clumlinels more conspicuous: : dress in which